 “He is your friend, your partner, your defender, your dog.
 You are his life, his love, his leader.
 He will be yours, faithful and true, to the last beat of his heart.
 You owe it to him to be worthy of such devotion.” – Unknown

 Need help finding a home for your Lab?
 Here’s what you need to know.

-If your circumstances have changed, and you need to find a new home for your Labrador Retriever, we may be able to help.
-Send us an e-mail at firstname.lastname@example.org with a photo of your dog, your contact information, and the reason you are surrendering your dog.
+If your circumstances have changed, and you need to find a new home for your Labrador Retriever, we may be able to help if you are in Northern California or Nevada (close to the Northern California state line).
+Send us an e-mail at [email protected] with a photo of your dog, your contact information, and the reason you are surrendering your dog.
 We cannot guarantee we will accept your dog.
 We will evaluate each situation on a case by case basis.
 We cannot accept dogs that have bitten someone, aggressive dogs, or dogs with serious medical conditions.

 If you have found a stray Labrador Retriever there are a number of things that need to be done before we will consider accepting the dog: